William E. Schrafft and Bertha E. Schrafft Charitable Trust

 Geographic Alignment:

-- For Boston: Focus on underserved neighborhoods
+- For Boston: Focus on underserved neighbourhoods

 - For New Bedford: Leverage regional strengths (fishing, maritime culture, agriculture, history) for economic pathways